 - This type of clutches is small in size.
-Due to its compacts size, the multi-plate clutch is suitable for any type of vehicle worldwide.
+Due to its compact size, the multi-plate clutch is suitable for any type of vehicle worldwide.
 Since motorcycles and scooters have limited space, the multi-plate clutch can be easily fitted due to its compact size.

-- Compared to a single-plate clutch, the diameter of a multi-plate clutch is smaller than that of a single-plate.
+- Compared to a single-plate clutch, the diameter of a multi-plate clutch is smaller than that of a single plate.
 Because of this feature, multi-plate clutches can be used in many sports such as racing and others.